splunk/sdds/sdss_betav1a/README.md

 More info on Splunk Connect for Kubernetes is available at https://github.com/splunk/splunk-connect-for-kubernetes

+You may need to enable the following to enable the following kubectl configuration.

+      kubectl config view --raw > ~/.kube/config

 The configuration below requires:

  - HEC Endpoint/Port configuration info